Citizens' Advisory Board

 - Make funding recommendations to the Community Connections’ Director and Pierce County Executive, for Community Development Block Grant, Public Facilities Projects, and Public Services Programs.

-- Orientation for new members is provided by Community Connections’ Staff.
+- Orientation for new members is provided by Human Services’ Staff.

 Tess Colby, Housing, Homeless & Community Development Manager